 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-Train tickets from Genoa to Milan can start from as little as €9 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book and are usually more expensive if you book on the day.
+Train ticket prices from Genoa to Milan can start from as little as €9 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

 Yes, it is possible to travel from Genoa to Milan without having to change trains.
-There are 13 direct trains from Genoa to Milan.
+There are 28 direct trains from Genoa to Milan each day.
 Though there may be fewer direct services available depending on your exact departure date.